p-mongodb/ruby-specifications/README.md

 The proposed functionality, and the way it works in Mongoose, is as follows:

-- The user will be able to set the discriminator mapping in each child class.
+- The user will be able to set the discriminator value in each child class.
-- On creation of document, a field will be created with the discriminator key and the specified discriminator mapping as it's value
+- On creation of document, a field will be created with the discriminator key and the specified discriminator value as it's value
-- The parent class should not be able to set the discriminator mapping.
+- The parent class should not be able to set the discriminator value.

 ## User-Facing API